Cataloging Record Distribution Program FAQs for Current Participants

 Each participating library is entitled to make up to two cataloging specification updates to their record sets output (updating their CRDP Profile) during each Federal fiscal year.
 GPO’s fiscal year runs from October 1st through September 30th.
 Contact MARCIVE, Inc. directly to make changes.
 You do not need to use the web form you submitted when your library joined the CRDP.

 There is no need to notify GPO or MARCIVE about item number changes.
-When you update your library’s FDLP item number selection profile or GPO makes changes to item numbers that affect your library profile, MARCIVE automatically provides bibliographic records that match the new item selections in the next batch of CRDP records.
+When you update your library’s FDLP item number selection profile or GPO makes changes to item numbers that affect your library profile, and these changes are made by the first Thursday in the month (before UNION-L is updated on Fridays), MARCIVE will automatically provide bibliographic records that match the new item selections in the next batch of CRDP records.

-Although we ask that you make CRDP records available on a timely basis, we understand that there will be times when that is not feasible or easily accomplished.
-If, for example, the primary staff person who works with the CRDP is away for an extended time or if you’re working hard on a systems migration, we understand there will be an impact on CRDP records processing.
+Although we ask that you make CRDP records available on a timely basis, we understand that there will be times when this is not feasible or easily accomplished.
+If, for example, the primary staff person who works with the CRDP is away for an extended time, or if you’re working on a systems migration, we understand there will be an impact on CRDP records processing.

-In these situations, you still need to pick up the records during the two-week window when they are available.
+In these situations, you still need to pick up the records when they are available.
 Anyone can save them locally as .mrc files until you’re ready to work with them.

 We encourage all participating libraries to have at least two CRDP points of contact receiving the monthly email notifications from MARCIVE, so you have a backup when needed.